Klingle Valley Bridge

-The Kingle Valley Bridge, officially known as the Connecticut Avenue Bridge, is an Art Deco steel-arch bridge located near the National Zoological Park on Connecticut Avenue, Northwest in Washington, D.C.
-The bridge crosses Klingle Valley, running from Macomb Street to Devonshire Place and connecting the Cleveland Park and Woodley Park neighborhoods.
+The Klingle Valley Bridge, officially known as the Connecticut Avenue Bridge, is an Art Deco steel-arch bridge located near the National Zoological Park on Connecticut Avenue, Northwest in Washington, D.C.
+Built in 1931–1932, the bridge crosses Klingle Valley, running from Macomb Street to Devonshire Place and connecting the Cleveland Park and Woodley Park neighborhoods.
+There is no direct connection between Connecticut Avenue and Klingle Valley Trail in the narrow valley below.

 The bridge replaced an earlier one built around 1890 by real estate developer and sitting U.S. Representative Francis Newlands, D-Nevada, as part of his effort to create the streetcar suburb of Chevy Chase, Maryland.
+The original bridge carried pedestrians; horses; the streetcars of the Rock Creek Railway and its successor, the Capital Traction Company; and eventually, automobiles.

-The bridge was designed by architect Paul Philippe Cret and engineer Ralph Modjeski.
-It was built in 1931–1932.
-There is no direct connection between Connecticut Avenue and Klingle Road in the narrow valley below.
+The new bridge was designed by architect Paul Philippe Cret and engineer Ralph Modjeski.
+It was built with sidewalks, roadways, and streetcar tracks, though the latter would operate for just two years before Capital Traction replaced streetcar service on the line with buses.

 The bridge features two historic lights on each corner.
-A major rehabilitation of the bridge that began in 2005 included restored ornamental lanterns, refurbished masonry, and additional street lights.
-The restoration project was completed in 2008.
+From 2005 to 2008, the bridge was restored and rehabilitated in a project that restored ornamental lanterns, refurbished masonry, and added street lights.

 On May 21, 2004, the bridge was added to the National Register of Historic Places.
 It is a contributing property to the Cleveland Park Historic District.